Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 \subsection{Structure-Level Contrast}

-The user behavior data is often organized as graphs or sequences.
-The graph/sequence structures with slight perturbations may have similar semantics.
-By contrasting different structures, the shared invariance to structural perturbations are obtained as self-supervision signals.
-We borrow the taxonomy from \cite{wu2021self,liu2021graph} to subdivide the structure-level contrast into: \textbf{same-scale contrast} and \textbf{cross-scale contrast}.
-In the former category, the views to be contrasted are from two objects at the same scale.
-In the latter category, the views to be contrasted are from two objects at different scales.
-We further subdivide the same-scale contrast into two levels: \textbf{local-local} and \textbf{global-global}.
-Analogously, the cross-scale contrast is subdivided into: \textbf{Local-Global}, and \textbf{Local-Context}.
-For graph structures, \textit{local} refers to nodes, and \textit{global} refers to graphs.
-For sequence structures, \textit{local} refers to items, and \textit{global} refers to sequences.
+User behavior data is often represented as graphs or sequences, where slight perturbations to the graph/sequence structures may result in similar semantics.
+By contrasting different structures, shared invariances to structural perturbations can be obtained as self-supervision signals.
+We follow the taxonomy proposed by \cite{wu2021self,liu2021graph} and divide structure-level contrast into two categories: \textbf{same-scale contrast} and \textbf{cross-scale contrast}.
+Same-scale contrast involves views from two objects at the same scale, and is further divided into two levels: \textbf{local-local} and \textbf{global-global}.
+Cross-scale contrast involves views from two objects at different scales and is further divided into \textbf{local-global} and \textbf{local-context}.
+In graph structures, \textit{local} refers to nodes, and \textit{global} refers to graphs, while in sequence structures, \textit{local} refers to items and \textit{global} refers to sequences.